26 Apr 2017 10:30 - 26 Apr 2017 15:30

 - The use of questions and when to use them

 - Getting the setting right

 - How to help the distressed child

 Jackie Cox, Psychologist and Counsellor

 Jackie has a degree in psychology and a diploma in counseling.
-As a teacher, counselor and counseling supervisor with over thirty years’ experience, her casework has covered a wide variety of conditions.
+As a teacher, counsellor and counselling supervisor with over thirty years’ experience, her casework has covered a wide variety of conditions.
 She has worked for schools, for MENCAP, and as a Samaritan undertaking prison visits.
-Later she coordinated the Harrow Victim Support Scheme where she was the first counselor to be trained specifically to deal with cases of rape.
+Later she coordinated the Harrow Victim Support Scheme where she was the first counsellor to be trained specifically to deal with cases of rape.
 She worked at Harrow School for more than thirteen years, teaching PSHE and acting as the school counselor.
 For the past fourteen years she has trained professionals on issues of child protection, mental health, eating disorders and self-harm, the adolescent neurological changes and gender differences.